President Trump Has Never Been More Dangerous Than He Is Now

 • But McEntee suggested the most dramatic changes may have to wait until after the November election.

-• Trump has empowered McEntee — whom he considers an absolute loyalist — to purge the “bad people” and “Deep State.”
+• Trump has empowered McEntee — whom he considers an absolute loyalist — to purge the “bad people” and “deep state.”

 • McEntee told staff that those identified as anti-Trump will no longer get promotions by shifting them around agencies.